 What HAS worked for me, to help me develop a healthier, more resilient, more expansive self image, is portraiture.

 You know how a bad photo of yourself can ruin your whole day?
-You've probably looked so bad in some photos that you wanted to hide and then burn them?
+You've probably felt you looked so bad in some photos that you wanted to hide and then burn them?
 I sure have.

 Look at me in middle school.
 I STILL cringe!

 Turns out, photos are really powerful!
 Even though most of us know better, our brains still tend to relate to photos as if they're a document of objective reality.
 So, what if we used photos in a deliberate way to *improve* confidence?

 Full disclosure, there was no master plan here to heal years of negative self image through portraiture.
 I stumbled upon this mostly by accident.

 The first time in my life that I didn't just entertain the possibility but actually *believed* I might be beautiful it was while looking at some photos I shot of myself in my basement (this was a while ago so "selfie" wasn't even really a word then).

 And then I'm scrolling through the photos on the back of my camera and there are a couple of real bangers in the mix!
 Plenty of dud shots and a good amount of "oh shit burn these!" moments but DAMN, there were a couple of real hot ones!
 And I'm looking at myself in these pics and I can't deny that this is me but this woman looks....cool.
 She looks bold and confident and powerful.